Anglo-Egyptian Slave Trade Convention

-The Anglo-Egyptian Slave Trade Convention, also known as Anglo-Egyptian Convention for the Suppression of the Slave Trade or Anglo-Egyptian Convention for the Abolition of Slavery was a treaty between Great Britain and the Khedivate of Egypt from 1877.
-The first version of 1877 was followed by an addition in 1884.
+The Anglo-Egyptian Slave Trade Convention, also known as Anglo-Egyptian Convention for the Suppression of the Slave Trade or Anglo-Egyptian Convention for the Abolition of Slavery was a treaty between the United Kingdom of Great Britain and Ireland and the Khedivate of Egypt from 1877.
+The first version of 1877 was followed by an addition in 1884 and a second addition in 1895.
 It formally banned the slave trade to Egypt.
+While slavery itself was not abolished, existing slaves were granted the right to apply for manumission, which managed to phase out slavery by the early 20th-century.

+Background

+The British had an ongoing policy of pressure against the Ottoman Empire to prohibit the slave trade.
+The Anglo-Egyptian Slave Trade Convention was preceded by the Firman of 1857, which prohibited the trade in African slaves in to the Ottoman Empire, which Ottoman Egypt formally belonged to.
+However the Firman of 1857 was nominal on paper only, and the British pressure therefore continued in the issue.

+Convention

-The treaty of 1877 officially banned the slave trade to Sudan, thus formally putting an end on the import of slaves from Sudan.
+The treaty of 1877 officially banned the slave trade from Sudan, thus formally putting an end on the import of slaves from Sudan.

 Sudan was at this time the main import of male slaves to Egypt.
-This ban was followed in 1884 by a ban on the import of white women; this law was directed against the import of white women (mainly from Caucasus and usually Circassians), which were the preferred choice for harem concubines among the Egyptian upper class.
+This ban was followed in 1884 by a ban on the import of white women; this law was directed against the import of white women (mainly from Caucasus and usually Circassians via the Circassian slave trade), which were the preferred choice for harem concubines among the Egyptian upper class.

+The addition of 1895 prohibited any interference of the "full liberty of action of an enfranchised slave", thereby assuring them the right to marry and inherit, which had often been deprived them by their former owners; slave trading was now to be addressed by the domestic criminal courts instead of the courts-martials, which made it more efficient, increased penalties and authorized vigilance preventing the slave traffic from the Red Sea slave trade in to Egypt.